QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

    A substructure member with an airfoil and polar assigned through the **FOILMEMBERCOEFF** table.
    The visualized chord is equal to the **SUBELEMENT** diameter.

  Below is an exemplary :code:`FOILMEMBERCOEFF` table.
 The first column defines the coefficient ID, the second column specifies the airfoil, and the third column lists the associated 360° polar.
 The last two columns define the pitch axis of the airfoil and whether the airfoil is inverted.
+Optionally, the user may assign added mass (*Ca*) and dynamic pressure (*Cp*) coefficients in columns 6 and 7 of the data table.
 When an airfoil is assigned to a substructure member, for the purpose of buoyancy calculations, the scaled cross-sectional area of the airfoil is used.
 The :code:`ADVANCEDBUOYANCY` feature cannot be used for *foiled* members.

  .. code-block:: console
 	:caption: : The FOILMEMBERCOEFF table

 	FOILMEMBERCOEFF
-	CoeffID	Foil		Polar					PAxis	IsInverted
+	CoeffID	Foil		Polar					PAxis	IsInv	Ca	Cp
-	1	"NACA 0020"	"NACA_0020_Re1.000_M0.00_N9.0 360 M"	0.5 	false
+	1	"NACA 0020"	"NACA_0020_Re1.000_M0.00_N9.0 360 M"	0.5 	false	1.0	1.0

  When aerodynamic forces are evaluated for a *foiled* member, an iteration for the bound circulation is carried out, similar to the iteration for the bound circulation of a rotor blade when simulating with the :ref:`Lifting Line Free Vortex Wake` method.
 The convergence criterion *epsilon* and the *relaxation factor* can be specified in the substructure file.
 If not explicitly set, default values are used: